Barfi! star, Ileana D'cruz talks about breaking down during her audition in the film

 Much has been written about Ileana D'cruz's Bollywood debut 'Barfi!' but few know much about the girl who will romance Bollywood's poster boy Ranbir Kapoor in her very first film.
 If you've seen the trailer, her Bengali bride avatar would've caught your fancy or left you a bit curious at best.
 Ileana make be plunging into Hindi films now but this Mumbai girl has already achieved celeb status in Telegu films and endorsing several big brands in TV commercials.
 In a candid chat with Yahoo!
 India, she tells us about her journey into Bollywood and what was her plan B, incase her film career didn't take off.

 Firstly, why did you consider moving to Bollywood and how did it happen?

-Being a Mumbai girl why didn't you opt for the Hindi film industry earlier instead of beginning your career with Telegu films?
+Being a Mumbai girl why didn't you opt for the Hindi film industry earlier instead of opting for Telegu films?

 I was living in Bombay for some years and then I shifted to Goa for a few years.
 I did some commercials at that time, one of which was for 'Fair and Lovely' but I had no plans to do films.
-That is when I got my first film role in 'Devdas' which was shot in the US and I was very young then so I just jumped at the offer.
-It was no holiday and was too tiring and we worked in extreme weather conditions.
+That is when I got my first film role in 'Devdas' which was shot in the US and I just jumped at the offer.
+It was no holiday and was too tiring and we worked in extreme weather.
 So then I realised that it's my first job and I am doing well at it and it pays well too.
 My plan B was to get into fashion designing and singing was something that I always loved but this was a more practical option.

 What was the brief for your character and how did you translate it in your own way?